tms-ninja/geometrical-ray-tracing/README.md

 # geometrical-ray-tracing
  Python program that performs 2d geometrical ray tracing through a system of optical components such as mirrors and lenses.
+Tracing is implemented is C++ and makes no assumption about the order of interactions.
 It contains five basic components, namely:
  - Plane mirror
  - Planar boundary at which refraction occurs
  - A planar screen that absorbs rays